Less is more? 'Clash of Clans' maker banks on handful of games

 But Supercell, the creator of hit titles 'Clash of Clans', 'Boom Beach' and 'Hay Day' has so far avoided the fate of its local Finnish rival Rovio and San Francisco-based Zynga, which have struggled to repeat the success of initial blockbuster games.

-Rather than launching a catalogue of games to different audiences, Supercell - which has had explosive revenue growth since launching in 2010 - intends to keep a tight focus.
+Rather than launching a catalog of games to different audiences, Supercell - which has had explosive revenue growth since launching in 2010 - intends to keep a tight focus.

 "In five to 10 years, we would like to be a company with not that many live games, but all very high quality," CEO Ilkka Paananen told Reuters in an interview on the sidelines of a Helsinki gaming conference.